-This company produces loungewear, wraps, scarves and pillowcases.
+This company produces loungewear, wraps, scarves, and pillowcases.
 The brand ethically makes these from 100% natural eco-friendly silk.

 Brooke There is a sustainable women’s underwear brand.
 It provides long-lasting minimalist underwear and lingerie pieces ethically made in the United States.
 The brand uses organic fabrics such as natural silk and organic cotton.

 Skin provides sleepwear, lingerie, and swimwear essentials with natural fabrics.
 It offers pieces made from washable silk, including silk blends.
-The company offers a range of options that are GOTS certified.
+The company offers a range of options that are GOTS-certified.

 Reformation is a sustainable clothing and accessories brand.
 The brand makes eco-friendly, fashionable pieces that stand the test of time.
 The selection of textiles for pieces is limited to those with minimal impact on the environment.
 These include certified silk, recycled cotton, and deadstock.

 Unlike silk, viscose is plant-based.
-Viscose rayon is a semi-synthetic fibre from wood pulp.
+Viscose rayon is a semi-synthetic fiber from wood pulp.
 Some producers and brands sell it as an alternative to silk.
 It has a similar look, thereby mimicking the luxury textile.

 Fashion consumers have described it as looking like silk, but feeling like cotton.
 However, viscose is cheap to produce and the manufacturing procedure involves heavy chemical usage.

-Lyocell is another semi-synthetic fibre made from wood cellulose or pulp.
+Lyocell is another semi-synthetic fiber made from wood cellulose or pulp.
 On the other hand, silk is a natural protein fiber.
 The history of lyocell began when researchers and chemists were testing ways to create artificial silk.
 The method of manufacturing lyocell is less toxic than other types of rayon.

 Unlike silk which requires extra care with washes, lyocell is better machine washable.
 Lyocell is also vegan and relatively cheaper.

 There are many layers to unpack when examining silk, from the method of acquiring the fiber to manufacturing and ethics.
-Although there are now innovations that target protecting the silkworms, there are still concerns about whether they are 100% safe.
+Although there are now innovations that target protecting silkworms, there are still concerns about whether they are 100% safe.

-With regards to sustainability, organic silk proves to be the better option.
+With regard to sustainability, organic silk proves to be the better option.
 When picking out fabric, it is important to check for the necessary details.
 These include the origin or source, manufacturing, treatment of workers, and certifications.